 Finally, in an interview with Collider.com, producer Lauren Shuler Donner commented on the possibility of a Deadpool movie.

 "First of all, the Deadpool movie should be $50m in any event, whether it is PG-13 or R. Because it’s a single character, it doesn’t involve that many of the other mutants, which means not many other powers, which is CGI, which is what costs so much.
 It would be a lot of action, but it should be — and because it’s a standalone character, just like the Wolverine films, we keep them at a smaller budget, so it should be a $50m budget regardless.
 And I am a producer who NEVER discusses her budgets, EVER, ever ever.
 But that one should be kept small.
 As for the rest of it, I can’t really talk about it.
 I’d love to take the movie, it’s a really good script, we’ll see."

 Will a Deadpool movie happen?
-Maybe but if my insider is hearing things correctly, expect it to only be green lit if the current script does indeed get a PG-13 rewrite because of pressure that Fox is feeling from Disney and Marvel.
-Deadpool is in the middle of a mainstream makeover, so fans may need to understand and grasp this fact now and prepare themselves to see a PG-13 Deadpool movie if there is ever to be a solo movie for the Merc With a Mouth.
+Maybe but if my insider is hearing things correctly, expect it to only be green lit with a PG-13 rating.
+Deadpool is mainstream now, so fans may need to understand and grasp this fact now and prepare themselves to see a PG-13 Deadpool movie if there is ever to be a solo movie for the Merc With a Mouth.